jjmpsp/jquery-ui/README.md

       beforeScroll: function(event, ui) { // just do what you like to do }
     });

-We also provide some methods:
+We also provide some methods:<br>
-stop // stop the ticker immediately (respectively after a current on going scrolling/fading was finished) start // start the ticker again
+stop // stop the ticker immediately (respectively after a current on going scrolling/fading was finished)<br>
+start // start the ticker again<br>

 To call those methods (the common jQuery UI way):